K-E-L/holo/README.md

 ```
 8. Add the "holo" class name to the elements that you want to have the Holo effect on

-## Holo settings:
+## How to update the Settings:
-To update settings, after the "import './holo.min.js' " line in your script.js file, modify the attributes in "holo.global.settings".
+After the "import './holo.min.js' " line in your script.js file, modify the attributes in "holo.global.settings".
+Such as...
-Example:
 ```
 holo.global.settings.lighten_amp = .7
 ```
-### List of all Settings:
 | Setting | Default | Description |
 | --- | --- | --- |
 | gradient_to_light | .2 | Radial gradient amplification relative to the Light source |